fxmartin/llm_tests/README.md

 ## Introduction

-This repository contains a set of Python scripts designed to test locally hosted large language models (LLMs) using [Ollama](https://ollama.com/).
-The experiment was conducted on a laptop as part of an exploration into the feasibility of running LLMs locally, their capabilities, and their limitations compared to cloud-based models like ChatGPT.
+This repository contains a set of Python scripts designed to test locally hosted large language models (LLMs) using Ollama.
+The experiment was conducted on a MacBook Pro M3 Max with 48 GB of RAM as part of an exploration into the feasibility of running LLMs locally, their capabilities, and their limitations compared to cloud-based models like ChatGPT.

 ## Objective